 Lifesum has built a clean reputation over the last decade.
 It looks beautiful.
 The dietary plans are sensible.
 The food database is solid for European users especially.
-For people whose primary problem is awareness around what they eat, it is a strong option. ooddle takes a fundamentally different approach to the same general goal of feeling better, and the choice between them depends on what you actually want to change.
+For people whose primary problem is awareness around what they eat, it is a strong option that has converted many users from the cluttered, gamified competitors. ooddle takes a fundamentally different approach to the same general goal of feeling better, and the choice between them depends on what you actually want to change.

 The question is not which app is better.
 The question is whether food alone is your bottleneck or whether food is one piece of a larger puzzle.